jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 In this post I'm using **Ansible** to prepare the Debian OSes for Kubernetes installation.
 I'm highly recommend to use some kind of automatization tool(s) or scirpt(s) to maintain your infrastructure, especially if you planning to have a bunch of nodes, not just a home-lab.
-And if something goes wrong you can start it over in a munite.
+And if something goes wrong you can start it over in a minute.

 ### Ansible

-Just a quick overwiev about my Ansible configuration and variables.
+Just a quick overview about my Ansible configuration and variables.

 #### `ansible.cfg`